tiberiu-biking/spring-batch-admin-boot/README.md

 # spring-batch-admin-boot
-Spring Batch Admin as a Spring Boot Application
+Spring Batch Admin as a Spring Boot Application for a Oracle datasource.